Reducing Spread of COVID-19

-ASTER allows you to reduce the number of PCs in IT Infrastructure.
-And as a result, it allows reducing the TCO of your organization.
-Some PCs became not necessary.
-You can use the unclaimed PCs for making data backups and for your temporary projects.
+ASTER allows you to reduce the number of PCs in your IT Infrastructure.
+As a result, it allows reducing the TCO of your organization.
+If there are spare PCs, you can use them for making data backups or use them for your temporary projects.

 Workplace for Office Employee, Accountant, Secretary

-ASTER allows you to create several workplaces for working with MS Office, internet surfing, email, accounting, etc. It is necessary to plug in the hardware and set up workplaces, and then install internet browsers.
-Isolating disks and USB ports between the users can be attained using built-in Windows tools.
+ASTER allows you to creat several workplaces for working with MS Office, internet surfing, email, accounting, etc. It is necessary to plug in the hardware and set up workplaces, and then install internet browsers.
+You can even isolate USB disks and USB ports between the users using built-in Windows tools.

 Information Systems, Registers, Cash Departments, and Banks

 ASTER is very effective when you need multiple workplaces for similar jobs like workplaces for information desks, call centers, cash registers, etc. In this case, it is possible to create and effectively use up to 12 workplaces based on one PC.
 Workplaces can be organized using USB and video cables, or wirelessly over Wi-Fi/Miracast.
-For long distances use extenders for the cables.
+For long distances, you can use extenders for the cables.

 Sometimes corporations need fast temporary workplaces for outstaffers, interns, or newcomers.
 Corporations need some time to purchase and to prepare workplaces.
-ASTER allows fixing this issue by organizing temporary workplaces using PCs of other corporation employees.
+ASTER fixes this issue by organizing temporary workplaces using the already available PCs of other corporation employees.
+This approach maintains security and saves much time for all.
+New workers can immediately start working. employees.
 This approach keeps security and saves much time for all.
 New workers can immediately start working.

 With ASTER, mobile devices like tablets, smartphones can be used as terminal devices.
 To do this, you need to install an application like Splashtop or Spacedesk.
 Or you can also use standard remote access programs — once connected, you will be able to use Windows programs on mobile devices and will always be connected to the host computer, even while on the road or far away from the main office.